Videos from the series Methodism for Dummies

 United Methodist Foundational Documents – this is a link to a page where you can find the Articles of Religion, the Evangelical United Brethren Confession of Faith, the General Rules of the Methodist Church, and John Wesley’s Notes and Sermons.
 All of these serve as foundational texts explaining what we believe as United Methodists.

 United Methodist Doctrine: The Extreme Center by Bishop Scott C. Jones

 United Methodist Doctrine: The Extreme Center – is a book for anyone looking to have a more comprehensive read on what we believe as United Methodists, and how we think through those kinds of questions.
 It’s not a short read, but he really helpfully breaks down how we think through our theology.

 As if the Heart Mattered: A Wesleyan Spirituality by Gregory Clapper

 As if the Heart Mattered: A Wesleyan Spirituality – is a very short little book about Wesleyan spirituality, and how we live this out in practical ways in our faith life.
 I really liked it!

 Responsible Grace by Randy Maddox

-https://www.amazon.com/Responsible-Grace-Practical-Theology-Kingswood/dp/0687003342 If you’re looking for a big, meaty work of Wesleyan theology, read this book.
+Responsible Grace – read this book if you’re looking for a big, meaty work of Wesleyan theology,.
 Maddox is one of the best Wesleyan scholars alive, and he illuminates the genius of Wesley’s way of thinking through the questions of salvation, grace, and sanctification.
 This is very much not an easy read, but I consider it the best book on understanding Wesleyan theology.